Canon EF-S 15-85

 distortion.
 In this case, the barrel

 distortion is a little stronger than average, e.g., worse than my EF-S 17-55 2.8 IS USM.
 You'll see it in images with long horizontal lines.
-Nevertheless, such distortion is easily corrected in software (Canon's DPP has excellent lens aberration correction features).
+Nevertheless, such distortion is easily corrected in DPP or Photoshop.

+The middle range is virtually distortion free.
 The long end has a tiny amount of pincushion distortion.
-The middle range is virtually distortion free.
-I can't see even a hint of pincushion distortion in the macro image above, taken at 65mm.
+I can't see even a hint of pincushion distortion in the macro image below, taken at 65mm.
 For

 most types of images, distortion

 Macro Range • Canon EOS 7D, EF-s 15-85 3.5-5.6: 65mm, F11, 1/4, ISO 400, Bogan 3001 tripod, RC-1 remote & sliver reflector.
 The macro range is sharp and good enough for small items like this Nikon MD12.
 Disable IS while using a tripod.

 all wide zooms, the 15-85 reveals a

 small amount of light fall-off wide open.
 In

 fall-off is unnoticeable since edges are naturally dark or de-emphasized.